 Indicators: Health Care

 1. Is access to emergency healthcare for asylum seekers guaranteed in national legislation?

-🖂 Yes  No
+🖂 Yes 🗌 No

 2. Do asylum seekers have adequate access to health care in practice?

  Yes 🗌 Limited 🗌 No

 3. Is specialised treatment for victims of torture or traumatised asylum seekers available in

-practice? 🗌 Yes  Limited 🗌 No
+practice?
+Ves Limited No

 4. If material conditions are reduced or withdrawn, are asylum seekers still given access to health

 care?
-Yes 🖾 Limited 🗌 No
+Yes Limited No

 The material aid an asylum seeker is entitled to includes the right to medical care necessary to live a life in human dignity.
 This entails all the types of health care enumerated in a list of medical interventions that are taken charge of financially by the National Institute for Health and Disability Insurance (RIZIV/INAMI).
 For asylum seekers, some exceptions have explicitly been made for interventions not considered to be necessary for a life in human dignity, but also they are entitled to certain interventions that are considered to be necessary for such a life albeit not enlisted in the nomenclature.
-In addition to the limitations foreseen in the law, Fedasil often makes other exceptions on the ground that costs are too high.
+In addition to the limitations foreseen in the law, Fedasil often makes other exceptions on the ground that costs are too high and/or depending on the procedural situation of the asylum seeker.
 For example, the latest treatment for Hepatitis C has an average cost of €90,000.
-Fedasil refuses to pay back these expenses even though they are on the RIZIV/INAMI list; they only pay back expenses for older, cheaper treatment.
+It is a long treatment that loses its effects when prematurely stopped.
+Due to uncertainty about the decision that will be taken on the asylum application and thus if the person will be able to continue the treatment in his or her country of nationality in case of a negative decision, Fedasil often refuses to pay back these expenses even though they are on the RIZIV/INAMI list.
+In that case they only pay back expenses for older, cheaper treatment.
+This depends on the individual medical situation, the advice of the doctors, and the asylum procedure.